Continental Celtic languages: Use of term

 The modern term Continental Celtic is used in contrast to Insular Celtic.
-While many researchers agree that Insular Celtic is a distinct branch of Celtic (Cowgill 1975; McCone 1991, 1992; Schrijver 1995) that has undergone common linguistic innovations, there is no evidence that the Continental Celtic languages can be similarly grouped.
-Instead, the group called Continental Celtic is paraphyletic, and the term refers simply to non-Insular Celtic languages.
-Since little material has been preserved in any of the Continental Celtic languages, historical linguistic analysis based on the comparative method is difficult to perform.
-However, other researchers see the Brittonic languages and Gaulish as forming part of a subgroup of the Celtic languages that is known as P-Celtic.
-Continental languages are P-Celtic except for Celtiberian, which is Q-Celtic.
-They have had a definite influence on all of the Romance languages.
+However, while many researchers agree with the Insular Celtic hypothesis that the Insular Celtic languages constitute a linguistically distinct branch of Celtic (Cowgill 1975; McCone 1991, 1992; Schrijver 1995) that has undergone common linguistic innovations, there is no evidence that the Continental Celtic languages can be similarly grouped.
+Instead, the group called Continental Celtic is paraphyletic; the term refers simply to non-Insular Celtic languages and not to any special linguistic relationship between them as a group other than they are Celtic.
+Since little material has been preserved of any of the Continental Celtic languages, historical linguistic analysis based on the comparative method is difficult to perform.
+However, Gaulish is considered more closely genetically related to the Insular Celtic languages than either of them are to Celtiberian; together, Gaulish and Insular Celtic are key constituents of the Nuclear Celtic family.
+Meanwhile, under the P/Q hypothesis, other researchers see the Brittonic languages and Gaulish as forming part of a subgroup of the Celtic languages that is known as P-Celtic.
+Under this hypothesis, Continental languages are P-Celtic except for Celtiberian and Gallaecian, which are Q-Celtic.
+The Continental Celtic languages have had a definite influence on all of the Romance languages.